converged-computing/operator-experiments/google/service-timing/README.md

 And then I ran the experiments!
 I would recommend you look at this file before running to understand what is going on.
 Keep in mind for a first run to the cluster (that needs to pull the container) you might want to remove the time from the average.
 When I ran these for saving, I had already done a few test runs and didn't need to do this.
+And then I ran the experiments!
 This saved the data files here:

 ```bash
 $ python time-minicluster-lammps.py